Travel money guide: South Africa

-Read this travel money guide to learn how you can save on bank fees during your trip to South Africa.
+Compare travel money options and learn how you can avoid bank fees during your trip to South Africa.

 What are the options for South African travel money?

 Although plastic is widely accepted in South African towns and cities, it's unrealistic to think you can get away with just making card payments in South Africa.
 ATM withdrawal fees should be a factor in your comparison of travel money options for South Africa.